Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Introduction

 A successful model for the dynamical origins of WD pollution must satisfy several observational constraints.
 Firstly, the proposed mechanism must deliver polluting debris to the Roche limit around the WD (roughly $\sim \RSol$ for rocky rubble-piles) at a sufficient rate to account for the observed range of metal accretion rates among polluted WDs, roughly $\dot{M}_{Z} \sim 10^{6}$--$10^{12} \, {\rm g \, s^{-1}}$ \citep[e.g.,][]{KGF2014,Xu+2019b}.
-Secondly, the mechanism must be able to sustain a near-constant amount of pollution over Gyr time-scales.
+Secondly, the mechanism must be able to sustain the pollution over Gyr time-scales.
 The distribution of metal accretion rates is essentially independent of cooling age between $\sim 50 \Myr$ and $\sim 1 \Gyr$ \citep{Wyatt+2014,KGF2014,Xu+2019b}.
-Accretion rates appear to decrease for cooling ages greater than $\sim 1 \Gyr$, but the inferred degree of decline is sensitive to the assumptions made to calculate total accretion rates from measured chemical abundances \citep{HGK2018,Chen+2019,Xu+2019b}.
+Accretion rates appear to decrease for cooling ages greater than $\sim 1 \Gyr$, but the inferred degree of decline is sensitive to the assumptions made to calculate total accretion rates from measured chemical abundances \citep{HGK2018,Chen+2019,Xu+2019b,BX2022}.

-In this article, we propose an hitherto-unexplored dynamical mechanism to drive WD pollution, which we have found to be capable of sustaining pollution over Gyr time-scales in a large fraction of remnant planetary systems.
+We propose a new dynamical mechanism to drive WD pollution, which we have found to be capable of sustaining pollution over Gyr time-scales in a large fraction of remnant planetary systems.
 This is {\it secular chaos}, which arises from non-linear secular interactions between planetary orbits.
 The theory of secular chaos developed from studies of the long-term evolution and stability of the Solar System and of extrasolar planets \citep[e.g.][]{Laskar1997,Laskar2008,LW2011,LW2014,Laskar2017,VM2020,ML2021}.
-The simplest form of secular chaos occurs when two planets with moderately eccentric and inclined orbits perturb the motion of an inner test particle (a planetesimal or a smaller planet), leading to slow but chaotic growth of its eccentricity until tidal disruption becomes possible.
+The simplest form of secular chaos occurs when two planets with moderately eccentric and inclined orbits perturb the motion of an inner test particle (a planetesimal or a smaller planet), leading to slow, diffusive growth of its eccentricity until tidal interactions with the central star become possible.